 How to Tip a Belly Dancer

-The topic of How to Tip a Belly Dancer is one I decided to devote an entire blog article on because of all the misconceptions and varying answers associated with this practice.
+The topic of How to Tip a Belly Dancer is one I decided to devote an entire blog article to it because of all the misconceptions and varying answers associated with this practice.
 I am one of the most strict dancers I know when it comes to my policy on how to accept tips, but before I explain my method, it is important to share a little cultural insight.
-You see, in the middle east it is customary to tip your belly dancer for putting on a spectacular show.
+You see, in the middle east, it is customary to tip your belly dancer for putting on a spectacular show.
 Often times the money is given to her in a couple of ways:

 - By placing it directly into her costume/ accessories

 - Throwing it over her dance area or above her head in a money shower